 After driving four or five hours on a sunny day, it may take an hour or more for your eyes to adjust to low light at dusk or night.

-Night driving also reduces your ability to see to the sides of your vehicle.
+Driving at night also reduces your ability to see to the sides of your vehicle.

 Regardless of how effective your headlights are, they do not adequately light off-road areas.